 \section{Introduction}

-This study delves a variant of online learning algorithms, such as the Follow the Regularized Leader (FTRL)~\citep{mcmahan2017survey} and mirror descent (MD)~\citep{nemirovskij1983problem,beck2003mirror}, within the realm of monotone games.
-In these games, the gradient of the payoff functions exhibits monotonicity concerning the strategy profile space.
+This study delves into a variant of Mirror Descent (MD)~\citep{nemirovskij1983problem,beck2003mirror} in the context of monotone games whose gradient of the payoff functions exhibits monotonicity concerning the strategy profile space.
 This encompasses diverse games, including Cournot competition \citep{bravo2018bandit}, $\lambda$-cocoercive games \citep{lin2020finite}, concave-convex games, and zero-sum polymatrix games \citep{cai2011minmax,cai2016zero}.
 Due to their extensive applicability, various learning algorithms have been developed and scrutinized to compute a Nash equilibrium efficiently.

-Traditionally, no-regret learning algorithms, such as FTRL, are widely used because their averaged strategy profile over iterations converges to an equilibrium (referred to as \textit{average-iterate convergence}).
-Nevertheless, research has shown that the actual trajectory of update strategy profiles fails to converge even in two-player zero-sum games, a specific class within monotone games~\citep{mertikopoulos2018cycles,bailey2018multiplicative}.
+Agents, which are prescribed to play according to MD or its variant, choose strategies with higher expected payoffs more likely but do not move far away from current strategies via regularization.
+The dynamics is known to converge to an equilibrium in an average sense, which is referred to as \textit{average-iterate convergence}.
+In other words, the averaged strategy profile over iterations converges to an equilibrium.
+Nevertheless, research has shown that the actual trajectory of the updated strategy profiles fails to converge even in two-player zero-sum games and a specific class within monotone games~\citep{mertikopoulos2018cycles,bailey2018multiplicative}.
 On the contrary, optimistic learning algorithms, incorporating recency bias, have shown success.
-The day-to-day strategy profile converges to a Nash equilibrium~\citep{daskalakis2017training,daskalakis2018last,mertikopoulos2018optimistic,wei2020linear}, termed {\it last-iterate convergence}.
+The updated strategy profile itself converges to a Nash equilibrium~\citep{daskalakis2017training,daskalakis2018last,mertikopoulos2018optimistic,wei2020linear}, termed {\it last-iterate convergence}.

 However, the optimistic approach faces challenges with feedback contaminated by some noise.
 Typically, each agent updates his or her strategy according to the perfect gradient feedback of the payoff function at each iteration, denoted as \textit{full feedback}.
 In a more realistic scenario, noise might distort this feedback.
 With \textit{noisy feedback}, optimistic learning algorithms perform suboptimally.
-For instance, \cite{abe2022last} empirically demonstrated that optimistic Multiplicative Weights Update (OMWU) fails to converge to an exact equilibrium, orbiting around it.
+For instance, \citet{abe2022last} empirically demonstrated that optimistic Multiplicative Weights Update (OMWU) fails to converge to an equilibrium, orbiting around it.

-Alternatively, perturbation of payoffs has emerged as a pivotal concept for achieving convergence~\citep{perolat2021poincare,liu2022power}, even under noise~\citep{abe2022last}.
-Payoff functions are perturbed using the distance from an anchoring, or \textit{slingshot}, strategy.
-However, perturbing payoffs alone fall short of reaching an \textit{exact} Nash equilibrium.